YuZhang/Security-Courseware/reading.md

 - 17B903029-王野-Picking Up My Tab：Understanding and Mitigating Synchronized Token Lifting and Spending in Mobile Payment.pdf
 - 17B903055-颜秉泽-6thSense A Context-aware Sensor-based Attack Detector for Smart Devices.pdf
 - 17S003028-孙兵-AWare Preventing Abuse of Privacy-Sensitive Sensors via Operation Bindings.pdf
+- 17S003064-刘洋-Identifier Binding Attacks and Defenses in Software-Defined Networks.pdf
 - 17S003109-刘姝言-Obstacles to the Adoption of Secure Communication Tools.pdf.pdf
 - 17S003110-栾效阳-SecureML A System for Scalable Privacy-Preserving Machine Learning.pdf
+- 17S003111-王旭东-EmojiAuth：Quantifying the Security of Emoji-based Authentication.pdf
 - 17S003114-李子勃-Thou Shalt Not Depend on Me.pdf
 - 17S003115-朱秋苹-Dissecting Tor Bridges：a Security Evaluation of Their Private and Public Infrastructures.pdf
 - 17S003117-管志成-SoK Science, Security, and the Elusive Goal of Security as a Scientific Pursuit.pdf